 The success of Federico Beauty Institute continues to build with the third generation.
 Each of the third generation Federico brothers instinctively and uniquely contributes to the educational atmosphere.
-Jeremy is now the President of the new state-of-the-art school facility.
-Adam Federico, our Creative Director, also operates his own salon and travels the United States as an independent guest artist.
-Joseph is the school's CFO and is currently a member of the California Board of Barbering and Cosmetology.
+Jeremy is now the President.
+Adam Federico, our Creative Director, travels the United States as the R & Co Artistic Director.
+Joseph is the school's CFO.
 Since 1946, the Federico family has been committed graduating well-trained beauty professionals.